Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Introduction

-In the design of architectural surfaces, among the design targets involving geometric property is the Gaussian curvature.
-In the past decades, double curvature structural envelopes (that is, non-developable surfaces) have become increasingly popular in architectural design due to their expressiveness and mechanical efficiency.
-It is, however, challenging to design such surfaces.
+{ It is usually desirable to have gradually varying curvature, if not constant, over the surface, in order to present its elegant appearance and to avoid sudden change in stiffness distribution. } It is, however, challenging to design surfaces manually that have specified Gaussian curvatures within a marginal error allowed by constructability requirements.
 One designing principle is to specify the boundary of the surface and a rough (expected) shape that spans the boundary, and rely on an algorithmic technique to find the final surface numerically.
 For example, a numerical form-finding method was presented based on the generation of linear Weingarten surfaces~\cite{Tellier2019}.
 This method allows to build the surfaces on a target boundary curve but does not allow the user to specify the Gaussian curvatures of the interior vertices explicitly.
 Another method is proposed to obtain a surface with user-specified Gaussian curvatures based on the Gaussian curvature flow~\cite{Zhao2006}.
 However, it is shown to be highly unstable.
 Furthermore, the shape of the panels could be distorted in the obtained surface even when the initial surface consists of near-regular panels.
 Keeping (regular) shapes of the panels is important to aesthetic appearance of the surface and to structural performance.
-To preserve the angles of the panels of the initial surface, Ricci flow-based methods have been developed~\cite{Jin2008,Yang2009,Zhang2014f,Jin2018}, which find final surfaces \emph{conformal} to the initial one (see \cite{Zeng2013} for a survey).
-However, existing applications of Ricci flow-based algorithms mainly focus on flattening surfaces to have the constant Gaussian curvatures at all vertices.
+To preserve the angles of the panels of the initial surface, Ricci flow-based\footnote{{In dimension two, the Ricci flow coincides with the Yamabe flow and these names are used interchangeably.}} methods have been developed~\cite{Jin2008,Yang2009,Zhang2014f,Jin2018}, which find final surfaces \emph{conformal} to the initial one (see \cite{Zeng2013} for a survey).
+However, existing applications of Ricci flow-based algorithms mainly focus on flattening surfaces to have the constant Gaussian curvatures at all vertices {(e.g., \cite{springborn})}.
 This agrees with the fact that the Ricci flow is closely related to the uniformisation theorem~\cite{Hamilton1988}.
-Furthermore, existing Ricci flow-based algorithms do not pay much attention to imposing constraints such as boundary locations and convexity (or concavity) of the resulting surface, which are relevant to architectural applications.
+Furthermore, existing Ricci flow-based algorithms do not pay much attention to imposing constraints such as boundary locations and convexity (or concavity) of the resulting surface, which are relevant to architectural applications. {A mesh editing technique developed in \cite{Vaxman2015} finds a near-conformal mesh satisfying positional constraints by minimising an energy functional measuring the deviation of two meshes from conformally equivalent.
+However, it is not straightforward to prescribe curvatures with this method.}